 Located in the Mediterranean Region of Turkey, Alanya is connected to Antalya, a tourism province.
 With its magnificent historical and natural beauties, it has become a favorite tourism area in recent years.
-Before getting know things to do in Alanya area, you should also check Things to Know About Antalya.
+Before getting to know things to do in the Alanya area, you might be interested in Things to Know About Antalya.

 With its fascinating beauty for both domestic and foreign tourists, this province on the south coast of Turkey is just a unique proxy of Antalya.
 As a port city, it is full of fantastic tourism options.
 There are so many things you can do in this place with its beautiful sea and bays.
 Here are the things to do in Alanya.

 1. Explore Alanya Castle

 One of the places to visit in the Alanya area is Alanya Castle.
 This unique place which hosted Hellenistic, Roman, Byzantine, Seljuk, and Ottoman civilizations, continues to serve many domestic and foreign tourists with its magnificent view.
 This historical castle, formerly known as Alaiye, has been able to maintain its existence since before the millennium, thanks to its construction on an area that is difficult to capture.
 You can visit this castle every day of the week by paying the entrance fee or by purchasing a museum card.

 2. Ride Alanya Teleferik

 Located near the entrance of Cleopatra Beach, this magnificent cable car (“teleferik” in Turkish) was built in 2017.
 During the construction of this vehicle, which offers a bird’s-eye view of Alanya, modern materials that do not lose their strength at maximum temperatures and loads were used.